xpportal/Micro-Plugin-Publisher/README.md

    - JSON File Path
    - Assets Path

-2. Click "Validate JSON" to verify your metadata.
+### File Access

+The addon looks for your files in the Local by Flywheel site structure:

+~/Local Sites/[Plugin Name]/app/public/wp-content/plugins/[Plugin Name]/

+### Publishing Process

+1. Info is entered into the input fields.
+2. "Update Json" updates the json file with the anticipated file paths.
+3. Validation is clicked to reveal the upload button.
-3. If validation succeeds, click "Upload Plugin" to publish.
+	If validation is successful, click "Upload Plugin" to start the publishing process.
-4. You'll receive URLs for your uploaded zip file, metadata, and plugin page.
+4. The addon will provide you with URLs for the uploaded zip file and metadata.

+### External Libraries

+- @getflywheel/local provides type definitions for Local's Add-on API.
+- @getflywheel/local-components provides reusable React components for your Local add-on.

+### Development Workflow

+Consult the [Local add-on API](https://getflywheel.github.io/local-addon-api) for a wide range of values and functions for developing your add-on.

 ## API Setup